-Blueberries may prefer organic-heavy soil, but they do not like many nutrients, so it's best to avoid using compost.
-Instead, enhance your soil with material such as peat moss, oak-leaf mold or aged sawdust that will not add excessive nutrients to the soil.
-Be sure to use 2 to 4 inches of mulch as ground cover, which will help keep moisture in the soil, protect the plants from cold weather and prevent weeds, all of which are important in protecting the shallow roots of blueberries.
+Blueberries prefer organic-rich soil.
+Enhance your soil with organic matter that will not add excessive nutrients to the soil such as compost, peat moss, oak-leaf mold or aged sawdust.
+Be sure to use 2 to 4 inches of mulch as ground cover, which will help keep moisture in the soil, protect the plants from cold weather and suppress weeds, all of which are important in protecting the shallow roots of blueberries.
 Fertilize once a year with 2 pounds of soybean, alfalfa or cottonseed meal per 100 square feet of soil.

-When it comes to water, blueberries like a constant supply of water but not too much.
+When it comes to water, blueberries like a constant supply of water but not so much that the soil becomes soggy.
 About 1 to 2 inches of water over an entire week is an ideal amount, and using drip irrigation is a great way to provide this amount on a slow and steady basis so it can be best absorbed by the roots.

 How to Winterize Blueberries

-Blueberries are particularly tolerant to cold weather, especially the lowbush variety.
+Many blueberries are particularly tolerant of cold weather, especially the lowbush variety.
 That being said, if you live in a cold area, you'll want to ensure there is always a 2- to 4-inch layer of mulch around the plants during the winter months in order to provide ground cover to protect the shallow roots from frost.
 It's also important to properly prune blueberry bushes in the dormant period no matter your region.

 Always prune bushes before leaf buds have formed.
 Remove spindly twigs, branches that rub against one another or the ground and any branches that will block light from the rest of the plant when the leaves grow back.
 In the first five years, it's important to let the plant grow as much as possible and only trim those branches when actually necessary, but stems that are over six years old will produce fewer blueberries and should be removed to focus the plant's energy on more productive branches.
 Look for stems wider than 1 inch in diameter, as these are likely to be over six years old, and then trim these down to the ground.